Johnny Depp: 2000s: Worldwide recognition

 Depp's first film release of the new millennium was British-French drama The Man Who Cried (2000), directed by Sally Potter and starring him as a Roma horseman opposite Christina Ricci, Cate Blanchett, and John Turturro.
 It was not a critical success.
 Depp also had a supporting role in Julian Schnabel's critically acclaimed Before Night Falls (2000).
 His final film of 2000 was Hallström's critically and commercially successful Chocolat, in which he played a Roma man and the love interest of the main character, Juliette Binoche.
 Depp's next roles were both based on historical persons.
 In Blow (2001), he starred as cocaine smuggler George Jung, who was part of the Medellín Cartel in the 1980s.
 The film underperformed at the box office and received mixed reviews.
 In the comic book adaptation From Hell (2001), Depp portrayed inspector Frederick Abberline, who investigated the Jack the Ripper murders in the 1880s London.
 The film also received mixed reviews but was a moderate commercial success.

 Depp in costume as Captain Jack Sparrow.
 He is pictured here on the set of Pirates of the Caribbean: Dead Men Tell No Tales in 2015.

 In 2003, Depp starred in the Walt Disney Pictures adventure film Pirates of the Caribbean: The Curse of the Black Pearl, which was a major box office success.
-He earned widespread acclaim for his comic performance as pirate Captain Jack Sparrow, and received Academy Award, Golden Globe and BAFTA nominations and won a Screen Actor's Guild Award for Best Actor as well as an MTV Movie Award.
+He earned widespread acclaim for his comic performance as pirate Captain Jack Sparrow, and received Academy Award, Golden Globe and BAFTA nominations.
+He won a Screen Actor's Guild Award as well as the MTV Movie Award for Best Actor in a Movie.
 Depp has said that Sparrow is "definitely a big part of me", and that he modeled the character after The Rolling Stones guitarist Keith Richards and cartoon skunk Pepé Le Pew.
 Studio executives had at first been ambivalent about Depp's portrayal, but the character became popular with audiences.
-In his other film release in 2003, Robert Rodriguez' action film Once Upon a Time in Mexico, Depp played a corrupt CIA agent.
+In his other film release in 2003, Robert Rodriguez's action film Once Upon a Time in Mexico, Depp starred as Sheldon Sands, a corrupt and eccentric CIA agent.
+Depp's performance as the CIA agent recruiting El Mariachi was a central part of this final installment of Rodriguez's Mexico Trilogy.
 A moderate box-office success, it received average to good reviews, with Depp's performance in particular receiving praise.